 A partial list of the biggest smart TV makers includes Hisense, LG, Panasonic, Philips, Samsung, Sharp, Sony, TCL, Toshiba and Vizio.
 While most of these companies tout their smart platforms as the latest and greatest, watch out for budget-priced TVs that only vaguely mention smart TV capability.
 These off-brand smart TV platforms may leave you stuck with limited app selection, sub-par performance and worrisome security holes.
 See our comparison of smart TV operating systems for a closer look at which companies make smart TVs and which systems they offer.

 3. How do smart TVs connect to the internet?

 A smart TV uses your home network to provide streaming video and services on your TV, and smart TVs use wired Ethernet and built-in Wi-Fi to stay connected.
 Most current TVs support 802.11ac Wi-Fi, but watch for older models, which may still use the older 802.11n standard.
 We have a guide to optimizing your home Wi-Fi for streaming, whether it's adjusting your router placement, tweaking settings or just opting for a wired connection.

 If your smart TV isn't getting a strong enough wireless signal, you have a few options to remedy the problem.
 If your router is more than three years old, a good Wi-Fi router that supports 802.11ac could do the trick.
 Wi-Fi range extenders are also available from companies such as Netgear, but these devices require some time and patience to set up and install.

 Mesh routers that extend coverage throughout a home provide another option.
-The Netgear Orbi and Linksys Velop are two such models that, in our tests, have proved to be excellent solutions for people trying to cover a large home with Wi-Fi.
+The Nest WiFi and Netgear Orbi are two such models that, in our tests, have proved to be excellent solutions for people trying to cover a large home with Wi-Fi.